 Text description might be provided, in addition to the graphic, when it is supplied by the governing authority.
 Text should be used in conjunction with the graphic to fully understand the procedure to be flown.
-Neither the text nor the graphic is a stand alone representation of all instructions, speed, and altitude restrictions, but certai n common elements of design for SID, DP and S ГАН р rocedures.
-1 - General identification applying to certain sections of the procedure, such as Runway, Arrival or SID identification.
-3 - Textual description, which compliments the graphic-based depictions or unique instructions, that cannot be graphically represented.
-2 - Segment of flight, such as Initial Climb, Routing, or Landing may be identified.
-4 - General restriction that cannot be incorporated in the graphic or that would enhance understanding of procedure.
+Neither the text nor the graphic is a stand alone representation of all instructions, speed, and altitude restrictions, but are a combined representation of the procedure.

-EXPECT further clearance to filed altitude within 10 minutes after departure.
-Tabulated Text boxes, which include a wide variety of actions, instructions, or restrictions for the pilot, have
+Tabulated Text boxes, which include a wide variety of actions, instructions, or restrictions for the pilot, have certain common elements of design for SID, DP and STAR procedures.